Ben-G/Website/content/post/26-Declarative-Superpower-2.md

 - Allow code to express an intent without providing an implementation
 - Allow code to extend generic behavior through configuration

+We're going to discuss the first bullet point; I'll be writing a follow up post for the second point.

 ## Allow Code to Express an Intent Without Providing an Implementation

 I first encountered this approach when exploring Flux/Redux.
-One core principal of the Flux pattern is that Actions are used to describe intents while the implementation of these intents lives in Stores.
+One core principal of the Flux pattern is that Actions are used to describe intents while the implementation of these intents lives in stores.

 If you're building a view that provides a signout button, the only responsibility of your view will be to dispatch an action describing that a user should be logged out.
 A simplified version of this code might look like this: